JeremyMarshall/gqlgen-jwt/README.md

 The rbac endpoints allows for querying and update of the rbac.

 This too needs an auth token with roles `rbac-ro` for query and `rbac-rw` for mutate

+## Payload

+The payload is some endpints which are protected by RBAC.
+There are two types

+1. RBAC only
+2. RBAC with a domain

+### RBAC Only

+This works in the same way as the RBAC above and allows users with the correct role (which has the correct permission) to access the endpoint.

+### RBAC with domain

+This is as above but will also check a defined field in the args for access

 ## Schema